sztoor/model_serving/README.md

     -- docker-compose.yml
 ```

-Open different files and try to understand the application's structure.
+Open files and try to understand the application's structure.

 2. Goto the `model-serving/openstack-client/single_node_with_docker_client/` directory.
-This is the code that we will run to contextualize the production server.
+The directory contains the code that we will use to contextualize the production server.
 The code is based on the following two files:

 ```console
 - CloudInit configuration file